-7.2.2.1 Glulam Girders
+5.2.2.1 Glulam Girders

 The glulam girders will be prefabricated in a controlled environment at the manufacturer's plant.
-A 34.5-ft wide bridge will consist of nine glulam girders.
-Onsite activities regarding the girders would be minimal since they would be prebuilt and ready to be put in place.
+A 34.5ft wide bridge will consist of nine glulam girders.
+Onsite activities regarding the girders would be minimal since they would be prefabricated and ready to be installed on site.

 The construction of a glulam timber girder bridge can be further accelerated if the bridge is prefabricated.
-The timber bridge construction can be in line with the Accelerated Bridge Construction (ABC) paradigm if the bridge is prefabricated in one or more segments and shipped to the bridge site.
-This is especially favorable since wood is a relatively light weight material.
+The timber bridge construction can be in line with the accelerated bridge construction (ABC) paradigm if the bridge is prefabricated in one or more segments and shipped to the bridge site.
+This is especially favorable since wood is a relatively lightweight material.

-7.2.2.2 Glulam Deck Panels
+5.2.2.2 Glulam Deck Panels

 The glulam deck panels will be prefabricated in a controlled environment at the manufacturer's plant.
 Field installation of the deck panels can be relatively fast and requires minimal training and skills.
-The construction workers will place adhesive epoxy between the girders and the deck to complete the deck-to-girder connections.
-The amount and placement of epoxy, and surface preparation should follow the epoxy manufacturer's requirements.
-As was discussed in the previous section, a fully prefabricated bridge in line with ABC does not need this step.
+The construction workers will place adhesive epoxy between the girders and the deck to complete the deck-togirder connections.
+The amount and placement of epoxy and surface preparation should follow the epoxy manufacturer's requirements.
+As discussed in the previous section, a fully prefabricated bridge in line with the ABC paradigm does not need this step.

-7.2.2.3 Glulam Cross Braces
+5.2.2.3 Glulam Cross Braces

-The glulam cross-bracing will be prefabricated in a controlled environment at the manufacturer's plant.
+The glulam cross braces will be prefabricated in a controlled environment at the manufacturer's plant.
 The field installation of glulam diaphragms is more involved than the other members, since diaphragms have to be placed perfectly between the girders.
 After alignment, the workers will drill lag bolts through the diaphragms into the girders.
 If the system is prefabricated, this process will be eliminated in the field.

-7.2.3 Costs of Glulam Timber Girder Bridges
+5.2.3 Costs of Glulam Timber Girder Bridges

-Table 7.2 presents material and fabrication costs for the superstructures of 50-ft span, two-lane, glulam timber girder bridge and a inverted tee bridge (new detailing based on Wehbe et al., 2016).
-The materials and fabrication cost for 46-in. wide by 23-in. deep precast double-tee girders is approximately \$247 per linear foot based on data provided by SDDOT.
+Table 5.2 presents material and fabrication costs for the superstructures of a 50-ft span, two-lane, glulam timber girder bridge and a modified double-tee bridge (new detailing based on Wehbe et al., 2016).
+The materials and fabrication cost for 46-in. wide by 23-in. deep precast double-tee girders is approximately \$247 per linear foot, based on data provided by SDDOT.
 Nine double-tee girders are used in a 34.5-ft wide bridge.
-Therefore, the total superstructure materials and fabrication cost for this bridge is approximately \$111,000.
+Therefore, the total superstructure material and fabrication cost for this bridge is approximately \$111,000.

-Table 7.2: Material and Fabrication Cost for Glulam Timber Girder Bridge and Inverted Tee
+Table 5.2 Material and Fabrication Cost for Glulam Timber Girder Bridge and Modified Double-Tee Bridge Superstructures